-PRODUCT INNOVATION PIPELINE & BRAND MARKETING STRATEGY
+PRODUCT INNOVATION & BRAND STRATEGY

-I recently graduated in June 2018 with an MS. Engineering and Management degree focused on product design and development from the IDM Program at Massachusetts Institute of Technology.
+I recently graduated in June 2018 with an MS. Engineering and Management degree focused on product design and development and brand strategy from the IDM Program at Massachusetts Institute of Technology.
 I have a dual bachelors from NYU (B.A.
 Sociology with a concentration in Consumer Behavior and Marketing) and Parsons School of Design (B.S.
 Strategic Design and Management).

 - Primary & Secondary Research